Image Source: www.history.com

 Many women CEOs in BFSI (Banking, Financial Services, and Insurance) Sector have brought revolutionary changes.
 The list includes Arundhati Bhattacharya, former Chairperson of the State Bank of India, Kalpana Morparia, the Ex-CEO of JP Morgan, Vibha Padalkar, MD and CEO of HDFC Life Insurance, Swati Bhargava Co-Founder of India’s First & largest Cashback & Coupons app CashKaro & EarnKaro and the list goes on.

-They are willing to take on challenges, accept responsibility even when the organization is in a bad shape, then contribute towards its growth, and are also more adaptable towards any change than men.
+They are willing to take on challenges, accept responsibility even when the organization is in bad shape, then contribute towards its growth, and are also more adaptable towards any change than men.

 Another interesting fact is that when the World Bank reported correlations between the proportion of women in positions of power in different countries and anti-corruption measures in those countries, the preliminary conclusion was that with more women in power, there was less corruption.